An Economic analogy to Electrodynamics

 Let us think of the opposite limit, where there is no money flow into a place.
 But if competition flow, say promotional competition in a company, changes with time, like in some months of the year, this leads to more spending, hence more profit circulation in the local economy or, micro-economy.
 Product differentiation too leads to circulation of profit in a local economy.
 These considerations lead us to the relation

 \end{itemize}

-\subsection{continuity equation}
+\subsection{Continuity equation}

 We know that no one creates (destroys) money, unless one is crazy.
 The amount of money that enters (goes out) from one's pocket, or, from one ATM, or, from one bank, in unit time is just equal to the rate of change of money in that pocket or, ATM or, the bank.
 This is just the continuity eq. (\ref{con}). \\ But there is an exception.
-Notes are destroyed or, generated at the mint(s), leading to appreciation or, depreciation w.r.t. a standard currency. \\ So the relation(\ref{con}) gets modified, in case of economics, to
+Notes are destroyed or, generated at the mint(s), leading to appreciation or, depreciation w.r.t. a standard currency. \\ So the relation(\ref{con}) takes the following form, in case of economics

 where, $n_{p}$ is the amount of money being printed or, destroyed in a mint.